meta-llama/llama/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Before submitting a bug, please make sure the issue hasn't been already addressed by searching through the [existing and past issues](https://github.com/facebookresearch/llama/issues)**
+**Before submitting a bug, please make sure the issue hasn't been already addressed by searching through the [FAQs](https://github.com/facebookresearch/llama/blob/main/FAQ.md) and [existing/past issues](https://github.com/facebookresearch/llama/issues)**

 ## Describe the bug
 Please provide a clear and concise description of what the bug is.
 If relevant, please include a _minimal_ (least lines of code necessary) _reproducible_ (running this will give us the same result as you get) code snippet.
 Make sure to include the relevant imports.